J. P. Wearing

-John Peter Wearing (born c.
-1945) is an Anglo-American theatre historian and professor, who has written numerous books and articles about nineteenth and twentieth-century drama and theatre, including The Shakespeare Diaries: A Fictional Autobiography, published in 2007.
-He has also written and edited well-received books on George Bernard Shaw, Arthur Wing Pinero, extensive reference series on the London theatre from 1890 to 1980, and theatrical biographies, among other subjects.
+John Peter Wearing (born 1 March 1945) is an Anglo-American theatre historian and professor, who has written about nineteenth and twentieth-century drama and theatre, including The Shakespeare Diaries: A Fictional Autobiography, published in 2007.
+He has also written and edited books on George Bernard Shaw, Arthur Wing Pinero, reference series on the London theatre from 1890 to 1980, and theatrical biographies, among other subjects.
 As a professor of English literature, Wearing has specialised in Shakespeare and modern drama.

-Biography
+Early life and education

-Wearing, who publishes under the name J. P. Wearing, was born in Birmingham and raised in Pelsall.
+Wearing, who publishes under the name J. P. Wearing, was born in Birmingham and grew up in Pelsall.
 At Cannock Grammar School, he became Head Boy and sang in the church choir.
 He studied English literature at the University of Wales (then called the University College of Swansea), graduating in 1967 with a B.A. degree (magna cum laude).
 The next year he received an M.A. degree from the University of Saskatchewan.
 He earned a PhD degree from the University of Wales in 1971.
 He has a brother named Michael.

 Career

-In 1971, Wearing began teaching at the University of Alberta, soon founding, together with L. W. Conolly, the journal Nineteenth Century Theatre Research, which he edited until 1986.
+In 1971, Wearing began teaching at the University of Alberta, founding, together with L. W. Conolly, the journal Nineteenth Century Theatre Research, which he edited until 1986.
 He was also a theatre critic on CKUA Radio in 1973–74.
 Wearing moved to the US and joined the University of Arizona in 1974, teaching Shakespeare and modern drama until 1999.
 He has been honoured with a Guggenheim Fellowship (1978–79) and a four-year research grant for his extensive series on the London theatre from the National Endowment for the Humanities (1987–91).
 Since 1999, he has held the post of Professor Emeritus of English at the University of Arizona.

-Since the 1970s, Wearing has written and edited well-received books on Bernard Shaw and Arthur Wing Pinero, fictionalised "Shakespeare Diaries", a 16-volume series on London theatre from 1890 to 1959 that he updated and expanded in 2014 (with an additional 2021 volume covering 1960–1980 that is available online), and an extensive index of American and British theatrical biographies that he updated and expanded in 2012.
-His numerous articles include eleven entries for the Oxford Dictionary of National Biography on such persons as Pinero, William Archer, George Alexander, John Hare, Augustus Harris, Samuel Phelps and Mary Ebsworth.
+Since the 1970s, Wearing has written and edited books on Bernard Shaw and Arthur Wing Pinero, fictionalised "Shakespeare Diaries", a 16-volume series on London theatre from 1890 to 1959 that he updated and expanded in 2014 (an additional volume covers 1960–1980), and an index of American and British theatrical biographies that he updated and expanded in 2012.
+His articles include eleven entries for the Oxford Dictionary of National Biography on people including Pinero, William Archer, George Alexander, John Hare, Augustus Harris, Samuel Phelps and Mary Ebsworth.